espresso/espresso/Workflow.md

 Burn after reading! :)

-`flash` allow to store a message that will be purged after first read.<br/>
+`flash` allow to store a message that will be purged after first read.<br>
 The message are stored in sessions and are consistent between requests.

 **Example:**